MohitPKohli/cs162section1/README.md

 ### make

 * Poll: have you used make before?
-* Rule
-* Recipe
+Do you like using it?
+Why or why not?
+* Rules are made up of a target, dependencies, and a recipe
-* The first rule
+* The first rule is the default rule
 * Implicit rules (filenames)
 * Demo: kitchen
 * Demo: irl

 ### git

 * Poll: have you used git before?
+Do you like using it?
+Why or why not?
 * Best way to learn: use it!
+* Now for an activity.
+Goals: get comfortable collaborating on git and using Github.
+* If you already feel comfortable with git, this is your chance to pass on what you know!

 #### instructions

 1. Find a partner.
+If you feel comfortable with git, find someone who isn't comfortable with git, and vice versa.
-1. Go to https://github.com/ayng/dolly and click 'fork' (on the top right).
+1. Person 1 goes to https://github.com/ayng/dolly and click 'fork' (on the top right).
+Then person 1 adds person 2 as a collaborator (Settings > Collaborators).
+You both now have push access to your forked repository.
-1. Clone from your newly forked Github repo to your local machines.
+1. Both clones from your newly forked Github repo to your local machines.

     ```
     $ git clone ...